akbans/Lame-Joke-Generator/README.md

 Thanks to endless BuzzFeed articles for the jokes.
 Graphics utilised under the Creative Commons License Fair Use Category.

 Hosted Link
-Visit the website here: [Your GitHub Pages Link]
+Visit the website here: https://akbans.github.io/Lame-Joke-Generator/